Ulianovish/HasugueSoft-landing/docs/prd_landing_page.md

 The PRD provides comprehensive foundation for architectural design with clear business context, well-defined requirements, and properly sequenced epic structure.
 The agéntico development approach is clearly differentiated and appropriately scoped for Colombian PyME market entry.

 **Architect can proceed with confidence on:**
-- Technical stack selection (Next.js ecosystem)
+- Technical stack selection (Astro ecosystem)
 - Integration requirements (HubSpot, analytics)
 - Performance targets and optimization strategy
 - Scalable architecture for future expansion